MicrosoftDocs/dynamics-365-ai/ai-docs/sales/prioritize-sales-pipeline-through-work-list.md

 ## Add manual activities to records

-Using the sequence, your sales manager can define activities for you such as email, phone calls, and tasks.
+Using the sequence, your sales manager can define activities for you such as email, phone calls, tasks, and meetings.
 To meet business requirements, you might have to add extra activities to a lead or an opportunity.
 You can manually add activities for records to appear in the **Up next** widget in addition to activities defined in the sequence for a given day.
 The manual activities include email, phone calls, and tasks.
 The characteristics of manual activities are similar to an activity defined in a sequence.
 Sellers must perform the activity and mark it as complete.
 Then the activity will be moved to the list of completed activities in the **Up next** widget.
 A sales manager or you, as a seller, can add the manual activity to the records that you or your security role owns.

 **To add a manual activity**